cloudmanic/cloudmanic-storage/README.md

 - Amazon.com S3 ::: [http://aws.amazon.com/s3/](http://aws.amazon.com/s3/)

+## Sparks

+This package was built to be used with [http://getsparks.org/](http://getsparks.org/).
+It should work as a stand alone Codeigniter 3rd party package as well.

 ## Usage

 Best way to get started is to checkout the example controller in controllers/example.php.
 You can see complete examples from Amazon & Rackspace.